 Bob served as Rector of St. Paul’s in Richmond for 22 years and remains an active presence in the Richmond community, including service to Richmond Hill and the Westminster Canterbury Foundation in particular and life of metropolitan Richmond in general.
 As Priest Associate since January 2016, Bob participates in and supports all aspects of ministry at St. Mary’s, and his gifts in pastoral care and preaching have already made a strong imprint on our common life.
 Bob also serves as Chaplain to our discernment process, as we explore together “Where is God calling St. Mary’s?”
 Among his many other talents, Bob continues to be a championship squash and tennis player.

 After a 25-year career as an investment manager, Eleanor felt called to ministry.
 She studied at Union Presbyterian Seminary and Virginia Theological Seminary and was ordained as priest in 2007.
 She served as Associate Rector at St. Mary’s Church for 8 years before leaving to pursue studies in pastoral counseling.
-She is thrilled to have been called back to St. Mary’s and looks forward to serving this community again and to seeing where God is leading it.
+She is thrilled to have been called back to St. Mary’s and loves serving this community again and seeing where God is leading it.
 Eleanor is married to Tenny and has three grown children and an adorable grandson.
 When she’s not at church, she’s either playing tennis, playing “at” golf, managing Thistles or out walking with her dog, Percy.